Mapping hedges and bushes

 The purpose of this activity is to support learners to appreciate the distinction between trees, shrubs, hedges and heathlands.

-- If and when the learners think they know the answer, they place their finger on their nose, identifying ‘INOSE’!
+- If and when learners think they know which feature is being described, they must place their finger on their nose, identifying ‘INOSE’!
+If a subsequent clue makes them unsure, they remove their finger from their nose.

 - Repeat with the other features.